tursodatabase/libsql/ext/async/README.txt

   You lose Durability with asynchronous I/O, but you still retain the other parts of ACID:  Atomic,  Consistent, and Isolated.
-Many appliations get along fine without the Durablity.
+Many applications get along fine without the Durability.

   1.1 How it Works